sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 1.
 VERSION CONTROL AND CODE MAINTAINABILITY

-*Description: Learn how to implement the right version control practices for reproducibility and traceability.
+*Description: Learn how to implement better version control practices for reproducibility and traceability.
 Make it easy for developers to find, reuse, and change code, and keep dependencies up-to-date.*

 Please rate how strongly you agree or disagree with the following statements.